whole-systems-enterprises/biological-graph-database/README.md

 # biological-graph-database

-Graph Database Builder for Biological Applications (particularly molecular biology applications)
+Graph Database Infrastructure for Biological Applications (particularly molecular biology applications)

 This is basically where we are collecting all our Neo4j code for making general purpose, non-proprietary biological graph databases.